spyder-ide/spyder-docs/doc/panes/pylint.rst

 The **Code Analysis** pane detects style issues, bad practices, potential bugs, and other quality problems in your code, all without having to actually execute it.
 Based on these results, it also gives your code an overall quality score.
-Spyder's code analyzer is powered by the `Pylint`_ back-end, which can intelligently detect an enormous and customizable range of potential errors, bad practices, quality issues, style violations, and more.
+Spyder's code analyzer is powered by the `Pylint`_ backend, which can intelligently detect an enormous and customizable range of potential errors, bad practices, quality issues, style violations, and more.

 .. _Pylint: https://pylint.pycqa.org/